forem/forem/README.md

 ### Engineering standards
 #### Style Guide
-This project follows [Thoughtbot's Ruby Style Guide](https://github.com/thoughtbot/guides/blob/master/style/ruby/.rubocop.yml), using [Rubocop](https://github.com/bbatsov/rubocop) along with [Rubocop-Rspec](https://github.com/backus/rubocop-rspec) as the code analyzer.
+This project follows [thoughtbot's Ruby Style Guide](https://github.com/thoughtbot/guides/blob/master/style/ruby/.rubocop.yml), using [Rubocop](https://github.com/bbatsov/rubocop) along with [Rubocop-Rspec](https://github.com/backus/rubocop-rspec) as the code analyzer.
 If you have Rubocop installed with your text editor of choice, you should be up and running.

 For Javascript, we follow [Airbnb's JS Style Guide](https://github.com/airbnb/javascript), using [ESLint](https://eslint.org) and [prettier](https://github.com/prettier/prettier).
 If you have ESLint installed with your text editor of choice, you should be up and running.